CLICK "Saab Service Chicago" to get parts/service 773.489.7222 866.395.7222

 continue to suck until Saab gets this product and hybrid rear-drive.

 So the question remains.....where is ANOTHER Saab Diesel in NAmerica?
-(I think I spotted a black Combi??)
-See the difference in
+(A black 06 Combi with a 1.9 TiD IS a reality in the US.)

 The handmedown Saburu 92x was a debacle, even after its massive ad campaign to the detriment of the then one-year-old